KaoushikMurugan/Connect-4-on-Embedded-Systems/README.md

 - <region> with the region you are using (e.g. `us-east-1`)
 - <aws_account_id> with your aws account id
 - <thing_name> with the name of your thing

+The permissions allows communication with the device shadow via HTTP (physical device to shadow) as well as MQTT (shadow to server)

 ## Software Requirements
 - CCS to run/test/debug embeded C code for the CC3200 board (* not required if you aren't changing the code)